bihealth/scelvis/README.md

 ## docker

+to keep the docker build context small, we copy `app.py`, `requirements.txt` and `assets` into the directory of the corresponding dataset for project `${project}`

-edit the variable `DASH_DATADIR` in the project-specific Dockerfile and then run docker with
+then run docker with

 ```
+cd datasets/${project}
+cp ../../app/app.py .
+cp ../../app/requirements.txt .
+cp -r ../../app/assets .
-docker build -t ${project} -f datasets/${project}/Dockerfile .
+docker build -t ${project} -f ../../app/Dockerfile .
 ```

 run the docker image